Loading

 Answer

 Unfortunately, you'll likely be changing flights a time or two to get to Cartagena, but compared to other international flights, it's possible to make it affordable.
-I would suggest looking at direct flights to Cartagena (CTG) from Miami (first choice), Fort Lauderdale, or Atlanta, rather than from Detroit to Cartagena all in one booking (although you can try).
+I would suggest looking at direct flights to Cartagena (CTG) from Miami (first choice), Fort Lauderdale, or Atlanta, rather than from Detroit to Cartagena all in one booking (although you can try first to see the price difference).
 Miami has several nonstop flights to Cartagena, but you'd just have to coordinate flying to Miami first.
 Full disclosure, we have flown Spirit before and it went okay, so that is an option!
 Avianca is also a great option.

 Question